Skip to main content

 Treating RLS

-Though restless leg syndrome may subside with time, there are some treatments which may be used to reduce the discomfort.
+Though restless leg syndrome may subside with time, there are some treatments that may be used to reduce the discomfort.

 • Reduced Exercise—Reducing the level of exercise may ease the pain of RLS.
 Additionally, warm baths, leg massages, heating, and icing the legs may provide additional relief.